 Provisioning Tools Reduce Time To Perform MAC-D Actions

-*Factoring in the perpetual licensing and maintenance cost of Akkadian Provisioning Manager, the ROI in every one of these cases is less than 1yr.
+*Factoring in the perpetual licensing and maintenance cost of APM, the ROI in every one of these cases is less than 1yr.

 Simplify.
 Save Time.
 Save Money.

 The benefits of using a provisioning tool to simplify MAC-D orders include quicker ticket turnaround times, consistency, less training requirements, virtual elimination of human error – all of which have a direct impact a company’s bottom line.
-If you closely analyze the operational costs your company will incur over the solution’s intended lifespan, it seems that the ROI argument shifts from “Why should we buy?” to “Why shouldn’t we buy?”
+Considering the high Cisco Call Manager price, it pays to investigate operational productivity improvements.
+And so if you closely analyze the operational costs your company will incur over the solution’s intended lifespan, it seems that the ROI argument shifts from “Why should we buy?” to “Why shouldn’t we buy?”